khaledh/khaledh.github.io/docs/nimjet/09-scopes.md

 Great!
 The highlighted `msg` reference in the block scope resolves to the correct declaration inside the block, and the other reference in the global scope is not highlighted.
 Also, if we move the declaration after the reference, the reference doesn't resolve to it, which is the correct behavior.

+We've reached an important milestone.
+Resolving references according to scoping rules is a semantic feature that is crucial for any language plugin.
+The groundwork we've laid here will enable additional features such as find usages, rename refactoring, code completion, and others.